 University of California, Li Ka Shing Center for Biomedical and Health Sciences

-We peer reviewed the building enclosure components below and helped develop details to integrate various systems:
+We consulted on the following building enclosure components and helped develop details to integrate various systems:

 - Below-grade wall and underslab waterproofing

 - Exterior wall systems, including a terra cotta rain screen panel system and architecturally exposed structural steel

 - Windows, doors, and a structural silicone glazed curtain wall